-- 1. That the update in relation to minute reference O&SC 78/23 be noted. - 2.
+- 1. That the update in relation to the GM Trailblazer Devolution Deal be noted. - 2.
+That it be noted that there is a clear role for the Overview & Scrutiny Committee in contributing to the conversations regarding the potential outcomes for the single settlement. - 3.
 That the minutes of the meeting held on 8 March 2023 be approved as a correct record.